 Centre for Scottish Studies

-The Centre for Scottish Studies at the University of Guelph is the leading academic unit (and the oldest!) in North America to carry out research, graduate training and teaching on Scottish history and Scottish culture, with special emphasis on the history of the Scottish Canadian community.
-Our Graduate Program dates from the 1960s, as does our Scottish Studies Colloquium, a public day conference held twice each year for the presentation of current research by graduate students and scholars from Scotland, Canada and elsewhere around the world.
+The Centre for Scottish Studies at the University of Guelph is the oldest and most eminent academic unit in North America to carry out research, graduate training and teaching on Scottish history and Scottish culture, with special emphasis on the history of the Scottish Canadian community.
+Our Graduate Program was founded in 1968 and we are proud to host the Scottish Studies Colloquium, a public day conference held twice each year for the presentation of current research by graduate students and scholars from Scotland, Canada and elsewhere around the world.

 In 2004, the Scottish Studies Foundation endowed the position of Chair of Scottish Studies.
 This was a singular achievement of fundraising and generosity by the Scottish Canadian community which gave us a new lease of life.
 Both our past and our present international reputation give us pride and we look forward to placing Guelph at the centre of innovative research uncovering Scotland's past and exploring its future, in a global framework.